-ATTENDANCE AND PARTICIPATION (35%)
+ATTENDANCE AND PARTICIPATION (30%)

 You'll need to attend regularly and contribute substantively.
 This is a big class but I don't want there to be a small core of people who comment and a large audience of people who watch without saying anything.
 Learning is not a spectator sport.
 I will make every effort to make our classroom a safe space for discussion and sharing of ideas, and in return I expect that you will be prepared and eager to contribute to the quality of our classroom work.
-To enhance your opportunities for participation, there are several embedded grades within your overall A&P grade, including short papers responding to a given prompt, informal in-class writings or group work, and one current events "soapbox" moment (guidelines for this will be on the course website).
+To enhance your opportunities for participation, there are several embedded grades within your overall A&P grade, including 5 short papers responding to a given prompt, informal in-class writings or group work, and one current events "soapbox" moment (guidelines for this will be on the course website).
 These should give even quiet students multiple ways to demonstrate their course preparedness.
 If you must miss class, I do appreciate knowing when & why you are absent, but it doesn't "excuse" the absence.

-EVALUATIONS AND EXAMS (30%)
+EVALUATIONS AND EXAMS (37.5%)

-There will be two written evaluations of your course knowledge.
+There will be three written evaluations of your course knowledge.
 You will take and then retake the US citizenship exam, and reflect on your experience with this tool.
-At the end of the course, there will be a comprehensive final exam that covers material from the entire semester.
+You will produce an annotated list of the themes and events of this course related to the Massachusetts Constitution.
+And lastly, there will be a comprehensive final exam that covers material from the entire semester.

-CITIZEN WEB PROJECT (35%)
+RESEARCH PROJECT (32.5%)

-You will design and carry out a research project over several weeks in the middle of the semester, on a topic related to the history or current politics of citizenship.

-The final product will be a classauthored website.
-Your piece of the site involves a lot of planning ahead.
+You will design and carry out a research project over several weeks in the middle of the semester, on a topic related to the history of citizenship.
+This involves a lot of planning ahead.
 It is NOT something you can cobble together the week it is due.
-For that reason, I am grading the project in stages: you'll separately submit a proposal, a draft and bibliography, a final version (possibly followed by revisions), a reflection, and a short oral presentation.
-Since this is an upper-level seminar, the research prois an essential piece of your learning upper-level seminar, the research project is an essential piece of your learning in the course and will demonstrate your adeptness in the realms of critical thinking, information literacy and written/oral communication (all three are core LASC outcomes).
+For that reason, I am grading the project in stages: you'll separately submit a topic, a draft and bibliography, a final draft, an abstract, and a short oral presentation.
+Since this is an upperlevel seminar, the research project is an essential piece of your learning in the course and will demonstrate your adeptness in the realms of critical thinking, information literacy and written/oral communication (all three are core outcomes of the Liberal Arts and Sciences Curriculum).
 If conducting research in the humanities & social sciences is unfamiliar to you or writing is not your strength, then please make use of my office hours, the library's reference desk assistance, and the University Writing Center early and often.
-Complete guidelines for the project will be posted on the course website as well as handed out and reviewed in class.
+Complete guidelines for the project will be posted on the course reviewed in class.